moritzrinow/passcheck/README.md

 ### Listing contexts & entries

 #### passcheck list ([context]) --a
-If context specified, it lists all usernames of the given contexts.
+If context specified, it lists all usernames of the given context.
 If not it lists all contexts.
 Specify the --a flag to retreive all contexts and their usernames.

 ### Removing contexts & entries